Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 The table below shows the recorded temperature (in $$^{\circ}\text{F}$$) at various times during the

-Exploring Limacons in Polar Coordinates
+Exploring Rates of Change in Polar Functions

-Graphing Sine and Cosine Functions from the Unit Circle
+Graph Transformations: Sine and Cosine Functions

 Inverse Function Analysis